Deep-MI/FastSurfer/Docker/README.md

 Also note, in order to run our Docker containers on a Mac, users need to increase docker memory to 10 GB by overwriting the settings under Docker Desktop --> Preferences --> Resources --> Advanced (slide the bar under Memory to 10 GB; see: [docker for mac](https://docs.docker.com/docker-for-mac/) for details).
 For the new Apple silicon chips (M1,etc), we noticed that a native install runs much faster than docker when using the MPS device (experimental).

+### General build settings
+The Dockerfile also supports additional build-args and targets:
+- `--build-arg DEVICE=cuda` (default) build with cuda/nVidia support for segmentation
+- `--build-arg DEVICE=cpu` build for segmentation on the cpu
+- `--build-arg DEVICE=amd` build for amd rocm support for segmentation (experimental/alpha)
+- `--build-arg DEVICE=none` build without support for segmentation
+- `--build-arg FREESURFER=pruned` (default) install Freesurfer for the recon-surf pipeline
+- `--build-arg FREESURFER=none` do not install Freesurfer; recon-surf pipeline not supported, but much smaller image
+- `--target runtime` standard `run_fastsurfer.sh` entrypoint (use for both seg and surf)
+- `--target runtime_seg_only` entrypoint changed to `FastSurferCNN/run_prediction.py` (use for seg only)
+- `--target runtime_surf_only` standard `reconsurf/recon-surf.sh` entrypoint (use for surf only)

+Note: a couple of combinations will lead to errors, `DEVICE=none` NEVER supports the segmentation and should mostly be used with `--target runtime_surf_only`. `--build-arg FREESURFER=none` NEVER supports the surface pipeline and should mostly be used with `--target runtime_seg_only`.

 ### Example 1: Build GPU FastSurfer Image (default)